Obituary of Giovanni Bonugli

 Giovanni never missed a soccer match that involved Belgium or Italy.
 With his European background it was no wonder that Giovanni could speak 5 languages.

 Giovanni was a family man.
 A kind and supportive father, he made sure the children were equipped with the best education and were never short of any moral and financial support to pursue any activities outside of schools.
 He also allowed his children to make their own life decisions to pursue happiness or adventure.
 He was a devoted husband who truly dedicated his life to his wife Rita.
 Giovanni took wonderful care of her for the past 20 years during the recovery of her double ruptured brain aneurysm in 2002.
 His love brought her back and they had a few amazing years after her recovery, until she was battling with Alzheimer’s disease.
 He never lost hope that she might one day be cured.
 His dog Pipa was his best friend and helped him throughout the years of caregiving for Rita.
 Giovanni will be remembered as a strong, very independent but quiet man who always put the needs of his family above his own.

 Giovanni was the beloved husband of the late Rita (Bouchard).
 He was the loving father to his son Richard Bonugli and daughter in law, daughter Michelle Bonugli Tucci & her husband Jim Tucci, daughter Nicole Bonugli Richardson & her husband Brian Richardson, and the proud grandfather of 2 grandchildren and 3 dogs, Pipa, Bella, and Molson.

-A Funeral Mass will be held on Saturday, August 21st at 10am at St Margaret’s Church, 111 Winn St. Burlington.
 In lieu of flowers memorials in Giovanni’s name may be made to the American Kidney Fund

 11921 Rockville Pike, Suite 300, Rockville, MD 20852